open-learning-exchange/planet/README.md

 ## To work on this

+For development, the following additional tools are required:

+* Docker
+* Git
+* NPM v6
+* Node.js v14
+* Angular CLI v10

-The only prerequisite is Docker Desktop.
+The only other prerequisite is Docker Desktop.
 After cloning the repository, follow the steps below to set up the development environment using Docker:

 Create a directory for planet development data:
 ```